 Following Judith Butler’s observation about our understanding of war, Guantánamo frames—be they visual, technological, or institutional—have consistently imposed “constraints on what can be heard, read, seen, felt, and known” about the detention camp.
 Thinking about how these media objects have been framed by the US Department of Defense and the Joint Task Force Guantánamo, it became clear to me that, despite them being a powerful tool to limit what we can perceive, the Guantánamo frames are flawed or even ‘defective’ in themselves.
 Significantly, small ‘ruptures’ in these frames have come to be points of departure for interventions initiated in various fields—for example, by human rights lawyers, artists, journalists, and the detainees themselves—which reveal that every attempt taken by the US Department of Defense to normatively regulate what we can perceive from the Guantánamo detention camp is “shadowed by its own failure.”
 Hence, in each of my chapters, I illustrate how the institutional attempts to regulate the production, distribution, and perception of these objects have failed, insofar as the latter could not be entirely controlled by the US government and Department of Defense.

 Rebecca Boguska received her BA in Theater, Film and Media Studies from the University of Vienna and her MA in Theory and History of Film and Gender Studies from the University of Zurich.
-She is particularly interested in gestures, the relationship between media and recognition, and in image economies in the context of military conflicts.
-In 2017 she joined the Graduiertenkolleg “Configurations of Film” at the Goethe University Frankfurt as a PhD candidate.
-The focus of her PhD project is on military image production from the Guantánamo Bay Detention Camp and on the role of image banks in the distribution of torture images from the Abu Ghraib prison.
+From 2017 to 2020 she was a research fellow at the Graduiertenkolleg “Configurations of Film.”
+The focus of her PhD project is on ‘minor’ media objects from the Guantánamo Bay Detention Camp which were produced and distributed by the US government and military.